When Can Service-Based Businesses Have Multiple Google My Business Listings?

 If I’m a home-based company, can I have multiple listings?

-In most cases, no. If you work mainly from your house or you don’t have an office, you would be considered a home-based business and should use your home address in your Google My Business listing.
-Google has the option for you to hide the address (this is the default when you don’t check the box indicating customers also come to your location) so you won’t have to worry about your home address showing up publicly on your listing.
+If you work mainly from your house or you don’t have an office, you would be considered a home-based business and should use your home address in your Google My Business listing.
+Google has the option for you to clear the address (this is the default when you don’t check the box indicating customers also come to your location) so you won’t have to worry about your home address showing up publicly on your listing.

 Can I set up listings using employees’ home addresses?

+I asked Google if co-working spaces or virtual offices were allowed to be used on service area business listings and was told a very clear “no”.
 Google is pretty clear about their policy about virtual offices not being allowed but businesses still continually claim that they are staffed and should be allowed.
 The biggest misconception is that the staff needs to be your own, not some service you hired.
 For example, if you pay $150/month to get a virtual office service that gets you a receptionist at the front desk to respond to any inquiries, this does not qualify.
 That receptionist is not employed by you (you don’t pay her taxes) and offers this same virtual service to many other businesses.
 The only time a virtual office address would be permitted would be if you could prove you had an employee there all day (during your stated hours).
 This is almost impossible to prove which is why I rarely see virtual offices reinstated once they have been suspended.
-My advice would be to avoid them.

 How are you so certain you are interpreting the guidelines correctly?